manilireb/CIL_2021/README.md

 ## Problems
-For problems or further questions, don't hesitate to ask at (manuel.reber@inf.ethz.ch)[manuel.reber@inf.ethz.ch].
+For problems or further questions, don't hesitate to ask at manuel.reber@inf.ethz.ch.